 Our staff today seeks to promote poets we believe reflect artistic excellence in our contemporary context and, to the best of our knowledge, consistent with our organizational value of integrity.
 Toward this end, the following statement appears on the About Us page of this website:

 The Academy of American Poets is committed to the highest standards of quality and integrity in our publications.
 We expect our staff and the people with whom we work to conduct themselves with the highest standards of fairness and personal integrity in our sole interpretation, with adherence to all applicable laws.
 We are under no obligation to publish or promote any poet or their work.
-We aim to uphold the VIDA #saferLIT guidelines for literary presses and journals, which have recently been posted.

 I believe the poetry community—working poets who are actively publishing work, teaching, giving readings; individuals working at poetry presses and journals; individuals working at and volunteering for literary nonprofit organizations and teaching poetry workshops—can help support improved standards for how we work together and treat one another.